WilsonSayresLab/PopInf/Separate_Biological_Sex/README.md

 ```

 ## Step 1: Set up your environment
-popInf and the reference panel set up use a variety of programs.
+popInf and the reference panel are set up to use a variety of programs.
 We will set up a conda environment to manage all necessary packages and programs.

 ### Install Anaconda or Miniconda
 First, you will have to install Anaconda or Miniconda.
 Please refer to Conda's documentation for steps on how to install conda.
 See: https://conda.io/docs/index.html